Skip to content

 How does GitLab SAST compare to standalone tools like Semgrep or Snyk Code?

-GitLab SAST uses Semgrep and other open-source scanners as underlying analyzers, providing comparable detection.
+GitLab SAST uses Semgrep CE and other open-source scanners as underlying analyzers, providing comparable detection.
 The advantage is zero configuration and native integration with GitLab workflows.
 Standalone tools offer more customization, broader language support, and work with any CI/CD system.

 Does GitLab SAST slow down CI pipelines?